What is Malaria?

 - Abdominal pain

 Every malaria treatment aims to eliminate the parasites from the bloodstream of a patient.
 Malaria medications are used to kill the parasites that live within the red blood cells and liver.
 The drugs that are used to treat malaria are called anti-malarials, and often two different ones have to be combined to completely cure the patient of Malaria.
 Sometimes, if the patient has dormant liver stages of parasites, the second medication is prescribed to prevent an eventual relapse.
 Once you start using the anti-malarials, you should keep in mind that all of the Malaria prophylaxis medications have side effects.
 Should you experience any of them, notify your doctor as soon as possible!

 Medicinal Malaria Prophylaxis

-Apomeds offers two highly efficient Malaria prophylaxis medications, Malarone and Doxycycline.
-The active ingredients, atovaquon and proguanil hydrochloride, prevent the multiplication of malaria pathogens.
+Apomeds offers you two highly-efficient Malaria prophylaxis medications, Malarone and Doxycycline.
+Their active ingredients, atovaquone, and proguanil hydrochloride prevent the multiplication of malaria pathogens.
 Doxycycline is used both as a prophylaxis and treatment for malaria.
-It is an antibiotic, and contains the active substance doxycycline in the form of doxycycline monohydrate.
+It is an antibiotic and contains the active substance doxycycline in the form of doxycycline monohydrate.